edinel/recipes/_recipes/Hoppin_John.md

 ---

 The most traditional Southern New Year's dish.
 Serve with greens and tabasco.
+Yum!